 Rocky Mountain Spotted Fever in Dogs

-The symptoms of Rocky Mountain Spotted Fever in dogs tend to be vague and may mimic the symptoms of other illnesses.
+The symptoms of Rocky Mountain Spotted Fever to be vague.
+It often mimics the symptoms of other illnesses.
 An infected dog may experience fever, muscle or joint pain, vomiting, swollen lymph nodes, or depression.
 Other signs include abnormal bruising, especially of the gums, but may also be noted on the skin.

 Other Tick-Borne Illnesses

-It is not uncommon for a pet to be infected with more than one tick-borne illness when bitten by a tick.
-These are called “co-infections” and are particularly common with Ehrlichiosis.
+Pets can often be infected with more than one tick-borne illness when bitten by a tick.
+These “co-infections” are especially common with Ehrlichiosis.

 Make Tick Prevention a Habit

-• Keep your pet on a leash at all times while walking and hiking, and do not allow your pet to explore grassy, twiggy, or overgrown areas where ticks like to hide.
+• Keeping your pet on a leash at all times and avoiding grassy, twiggy, or overgrown areas.

-• Inspect your pet for ticks every time it has been outdoors.
-If you spot a tick, remove it by grasping the part closest to your pet’s skin with a pair of tweezers and pulling straight out.
-Dispose of the tick by drowning it in rubbing alcohol.
+• Inspecting your pet for ticks after every outdoor outing.
+If you find a tick, use tweezers to grasp it close to the skin and pull straight out.
+Dispose of it by drowning it in rubbing alcohol.

-• Make your property less hospitable to ticks by keeping it trimmed and weeded, and by removing any leaf or debris piles.
+• Making your property less inviting to ticks by mowing the lawn, removing weeds, and clearing leaf or debris piles.

-• Wildlife often harbor ticks; do not allow your pet to investigate dead or living wildlife, and utilize fencing and other barriers to keep them out of your yard.
+• Preventing contact with wildlife, which often harbor ticks.
+Keep your pet away from dead or living wildlife and use fencing or barriers to keep animals out of your yard.

 If you haven’t started your pet on a seasonal parasite prevention protocol, or need a refill, please contact us at Lone Tree Veterinary Medical Center, and we’ll be happy to help you.